Guide to make the best choice on purchasing a generator

 Let’s look at the three most common outlets on generators.

-• Most generators come standard with at least 2 regular 120-volt walls outlets.
+• Most generators come standard with at least 2 regular 120-volt wall outlets.

-• The more powerful a unit it, the more of these outlets it may have.
+• The more powerful a unit is, the more outlets it may have.

-• If you need to plug lots of things in, get a bigger generator.
+• If you need to plug many things in, get a more significant generator.

-• Be sure to get GFCI outlets if you might use it in damp conditions.
+• Be sure to get GFCI outlets if you might use them in damp conditions.

 • Larger generators have a 30-amp outlet to run an RV.

-• The pictured outlet is circular in shape and twist-lock so the cord doesn’t accidentally pull out.
+• The pictured outlet is circular and has a twist-lock, so the cord doesn’t accidentally pull out.

 • An adaptor may be needed for some RVs.
 Check your model to be sure what shape the plug is.